tarrun-10/TARP/TARP Review 1.md

 1) Cab-O-Coolie:
 This online platform connects travelers with local porters who can assist with carrying their luggage.
 Users can book a porter through the website or mobile app.
 Website: https://www.cabocoolie.com/
 They use
--GPS and Location-based Services
+i)GPS and Location-based Services ii)Payment Gateway Integration iii)Cloud Computing
--Payment Gateway Integration
--Cloud Computing
--chatbot technology
+iv)chatbot technology
--AI and Ml
+v)AI and Ml

 2) LugLess:
 This platform allows users to book luggage shipping and porter services online.
 The company partners with local porters to provide luggage assistance to travelers.
 Website: https://www.lugless.com/
 They use
--RESTful API
+i)RESTful API
--GPS and Location-based Services
+ii)GPS and Location-based Services iii)Payment Gateway Integration iv)chatbot technology
--Payment Gateway Integration
--chatbot technology
--AI and Ml
+v)AI and Ml

 3) PorterGenie:
 This online porter booking system allows travelers to book porters for assistance with their luggage at airports, train stations, and hotels.
 Website: https://portergenie.com/